Healthy communities

 Allow cities and counties to enact rent stabilization or rent control policies tailored to local needs

-Impose a fee on corporate landlords who keep properties vacant for speculative purposes.
-Dedicate the revenue to affordable housing construction
+Impose a fee on corporate landlords who keep properties vacant for speculative purposes and dedicate the revenue to affordable housing construction

 -